lijia7/lijia7.github.io/_pages/about.md

 [Diffusion-Augmented Depth Prediction with Sparse Annotations](https://dlnext.acm.org/doi/abs/10.1145/3581783.3611807)

-**Jiaqi Li**, Yiran Wang, Zihao Huang, Jinghong Zheng, Ke Xian, Zhiguo Cao, Jianming Zhang
+**Jiaqi Li**, Yiran Wang§, Zihao Huang, Jinghong Zheng, Ke Xian, Zhiguo Cao, Jianming Zhang

 The depth annotations collected by LiDAR in autonomous driving scenarios are highly sparse, and it is difficult for the model to reconstruct a dense and complete depth map from this learning.
 The previous methods have poor robustness in challenging scenarios such as night, rain, and dazzling light, and cannot meet the practical applications.
 We propose a plug-and-play framework based on diffusion modeling and object-guided integrality loss to enhance global and local structural integrity, respectively.
 </div>
 </div>

-- [Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet](https://github.com), A, B, C, **CVPR 2020**
+* : Equal Contribution; § : Corresponding Author

 # 🏁**Competitions**